President and Chief Executive Officer

 Stasiulis was a part of YRC Worldwide for 6 years and held the position of vice president – assistant controller.
 Responsibilities included regulatory filings, worldwide consolidation and global policies.
 Prior to that she was with Ernst & Young LLP for 16 years.
 While there, Stasiulis worked in the audit practice, specializing in manufacturing and service industries.

 Stasiulis earned a bachelor of science degree in accounting, graduating magna cum laude from Baker University.
 She received her CPA certification in 1989.
-She is a member of the Missouri Society of CPAs and the United Way Young Leaders Society.
-An alumna of the Zeta Tau Alpha sorority, Stasiulis leads a group of alumni volunteers in managing the budget for maintaining its 100-year-old housing structure.
+She is a member of the Missouri Society of CPAs and serves on the Board of Trustees for Baker University.

 Vice President, Global Business Development